Skip to content

 Step 01

-Pull every market in your pipeline against the index.
-The hardest 10 carry a clearer cost-of-no — calendar slip, counsel spend, political risk all quantified.
-The clearest 10 carry the inverse: faster path, cleaner record, lower variance.
+Compare the market in front of you with the index.
+The hardest 10 make the downside explicit — calendar slip, counsel spend, and political risk.
+The clearest 10 show the inverse: faster path, cleaner record, lower variance.

 Step 02